-This type is known as non-insulin dependent diabtetes mellitus (NIDDM).
+This type is known as non-insulin dependent diabetes mellitus (NIDDM).
 Treatment is normally based around lifestyle changes, including weight loss, diet and exercise.
-Daily medicaton may be required if lifestyle changes do not control blood sugar levels.
+Daily medication may be required if lifestyle changes do not control blood sugar levels.

 How does Diabetes affect the feet?